iDoka/awesome-canbus/README.md

 * [CANdevStudio from GENIVI](https://github.com/GENIVI/CANdevStudio) - CAN simulation software using a drag-and-drop style GUI with interconnected functional blocks.
 * [CANAL-View](https://github.com/rusoku/CANAL-View) - Qt GUI for TouCAN USB to CAN bus converter.
-* [EcuBus-Pro](https://github.com/ecubus/EcuBus-Pro) - A powerful automotive ECU development tool.
-UDS, CAN-TP, DOIP, LIN , Script(TS) like CAPL.
-* [Novo Bus Analyzer](https://github.com/reymor/novobusanalyzer) - Novo Bus Analyzer is a fork of BUSMASTER.
-BUSMASTER is an Open Source Software tool to simulate, analyze and test data bus systems such as CAN.
 * [wxCAN-Sniffer](https://github.com/KruFFT/wxCAN-Sniffer) - CAN bus sniffer (PC side) with animation and chart.
 * [CANLogger](https://github.com/olegel/CANLogger) - CAN bus logger and analyzer tool.
 * [Seeed-USB-CAN-Analyzer](https://github.com/SeeedDocument/USB-CAN-Analyzer/) - Closed source binary for noname Chinese USB-CAN adapter.